stanislavkozlovski/python_wow/README.md

 # Dependancies
 You will need the termcolor module to get this project running.
 Downloadable here: https://pypi.python.org/pypi/termcolor
+You will also need SQLAlchemy.
+Downloadable from here: https://www.sqlalchemy.org/download.html or using `pip3 install sqlalchemy`

 How to contribute: https://guides.github.com/activities/contributing-to-open-source/